 On February 25, 2015, Jessica Farmer was walking on 3rd street in downtown Evansville, and was struck by the sight of a building that was perfect for her dream to come true... to open and own her own coffee shop.
 She took a picture of the building, put her phone back into her purse, and left her dream to simmer just a bit longer.
 Little did she know how quickly things were about to change.

-One of her new clients, Zac Parsons, had a habit of visiting coffee shops in his consulting travels (as she quickly noticed in his receipts.
-As she shared her dream with him, he watched her face light up with the spark that only true passion can ignite.
-Hearing her vision, Zac knew that this woman would be unstoppable, and he told her that he would absolutely be her partner.
-On April 9, 2015, Jessica's 35th birthday, she made the decision to move forward with her dream, and with Zac as a partner, she could continue in her accounting position while exploring how to bring the coffee shop to life.
+One of her new clients, Zac Parsons, had a habit of visiting coffee shops in his consulting travels (as she quickly noticed in his receipts).
+As she shared her dream with him, he watched her face light up with the spark of passion and potential waiting to be realized.
+After hearing her vision, Zac knew that this woman would be unstoppable.
+He told her that when she was ready, he would absolutely partner with her on this and help the dream to become a reality.
+On April 9, 2015, Jessica's 35th birthday, she made the decision to move forward with her dream.
+With Zac as her partner, she could continue in her accounting position while exploring how to bring the coffee shop to life.

 But a strange thing happened on the way to opening a coffee shop together... the two friends began to fall in love.
 Soon, business plans, design ideas, and coffee research gave way to bike rides, Azzip Pizza dates, and a first kiss under the light of the moon.
 On the following February 25, on a coffee research trip to California, Zac proposed to Jessica at the Shrine of St. Joseph in Santa Cruz.
 Fortunately for Zac... she said yes.

 In a interesting turn of events, the dream location for the coffee shop was sold to another buyer, a back-up location tragically burned to the ground, and couple of other locally owned coffee shops announced their plans to open in downtown Evansville.
 Suddenly, the path forward with the coffee shop wasn't as clear.
-After updating remodeling her home to increase it's equity, Jessica finally had the capital that she needed to launch her dream, but where?
+After restoring and refinancing her home, Jessica finally had the capital that she needed to launch her dream, but where?

 As she explored her new neighborhood near the University of Evansville, she noticed a coffee shop on the corner of Lincoln and Weinbach.
 As she stepped into the Coffee Cottage, she immediately knew that she would own it someday.
 While Zac was keen on opening something downtown, it didn't take much for Jessica's passion and vision to convince him that this pivot was the right move, should the space become available.
 And by May of 2016, in a twist of fate, the space did.